 Pair photos with the prep list in our industrial site visit checklist for Georgia buyers so the same categories appear every time.
 Consistency beats volume.

-Questions listing teams can answer without opening escrow
+Questions sellers can answer before escrow

 If you are selling rather than buying, the same discipline applies in reverse.
 Buyers reward packets that acknowledge known constraints.
 Silence on yard use or shared maintenance often slows diligence rather than protecting value.